Sesethu02/prp-portofolio/README.md

 ### Reflection (STAR Technique)

 - **Situation:**
-  The PRP370 course required us to prepare a professional CV as part of our readiness to enter the job market.
+  The PRP370 module required us to prepare a professional CV as part of our readiness to enter the job market.

 - **Task:**
   I had to develop a CV that reflects my academic experience, skills, and career focus in the IT and multimedia space.